 Thesis reporting continues after the summer and the writing period usually continues well into the second Spring, although at least one student has completed the thesis by as early as the end of the third semester.
 The research results in a substantive long-form (6,500-10,000 words) journalistic work in narrative, explanatory or investigative style, under-girded with academic references.
 In recent years, several students have produced documentaries, photographic essays or multimedia projects such as this one or this one, which NPR aired.
 Some partner programs will accept this work as the final MA project; others will require a more traditional academic thesis in addition.
 Again, this varies from partner to partner.

-Master's projects in near-entirety, or in substantial excerpt, have appeared in such publications as the Boston Review, Harper's Magazine, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice) and on NPR's Latino USA.
+Master's projects in near-entirety, or in substantial excerpt, have appeared in such publications as the Boston Review, Harper's Magazine, the Seatlle Times, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice), Brooklyn Quarterly, and on NPR's Latino USA.
 Students are encouraged to publish professionally as part of the learning experience.
 We regularly post these pieces on our Facebook page as they appear, as well as on this site under the link called Student Work.

 We also make a point of featuring on the Institute website the strong shorter published work of our students and continue to do so for recent alumni as they advance in the professional world.
 We also encourage the entrepreneurial efforts of our students such as Latin American News Dispatch, the creation of Andrew O'Reilly and Roque Planas (GloJo-LatAm 2011).